 Popular since its launch in 1999, Toyota is now evolving the driving experience with hybrid power.
 This innovative Toyota Yaris Hybrid can run on petrol power, battery power, or a combination of the two.

-This hybrid five-door hybrid hatchback is incredibly technologically advanced, value for money, and environmentally best in class.
+This hybrid five-door hatchback is incredibly technologically advanced, value for money, and environmentally best in class.
 It meets Euro 6 emissions standards and is able to achieve 85.6mpg, emitting just 75g/km CO2 in the process.

 Find out more about the latest Toyota Yaris Hybrid car offers available.